ayunimatulf/IDAO2020_transformer_team/README.md

 TO DO :
 - [x] ~~Add detail each jupyter file in description~~
 - [ ] Tuning parameters
+  - [ ] Tunning number of epoch:
+  - for epoch : 50 improvement 21% 0.184 vs 0.143
+  - [ ] Get target 0.15 if possible
 - [ ] Create submission
+  - [ ] Score for tes.csv
+  - [ ] Save the model
+  - [ ] Doing Track 2